 Regularly Reviewing Your Supplies

-All things considered, having great stuff stashed away means little if you forget about it completely!
+Having great stuff stashed away means little if you forget about it completely!
 Make sure to regularly review your supply so nothing gets lost in the depths of culinary oblivion.

 I recommend doing check-ins every six months—or whenever you're feeling particularly adventurous in terms of pantry exploration—to ensure everything is still good quality.
 During these reviews: rotate older items forward so they get used first while making room for newer ones behind them—a classic FIFO system at work!